When were Tottenham Hotspur last relegated?

 A first relegation in 49 years would be hugely embarrassing for a club who won a European trophy less than 12 months ago, reached the Champions League final as recently as 2019 and boast one of the most impressive grounds in the world in the form of the Tottenham Hotspur Stadium.

-And Leeds United and Nottingham Forest, who occupy the two positions immediately below Spurs, have each tasted victory in two of their past five matches to narrow the gap to the north London club.
+Meanwhile.
+Leeds United and Nottingham Forest, who occupy the positions around Spurs in the table, have each tasted victory in recent fixtures - something which has eluded the north London club.

 James Roberts is a freelance sports journalist working for FourFourTwo.
 He has spent the past three years as a sports sub-editor for various national newspapers and started his career at the Oxford Mail, where he covered Oxford United home and away.